navis-org/pymaid/docs/source/overview.rst

 - :func:`pymaid.morpho.downsample_neuron`: takes skeleton data and reduces the number of nodes while preserving synapses, branch points, etc.
 - :func:`pymaid.morpho.in_volume`: test if points are within given CATMAID volume
 - :func:`pymaid.morpho.longest_neurite`: prunes neuron to its longest neurite
+- :func:`pymaid.morpho.prune_by_strahler`: prunes the neuron by strahler index
 - :func:`pymaid.morpho.reroot_neuron`: reroot neuron to a specific node
 - :func:`pymaid.morpho.synapse_root_distances`: similar to :func:`pymaid.igraph_catmaid.dist_from_root` but does not use iGraph